AysenurDag/Webpack/README.md

 # Webpack

-It is a small project designed to understand the Webpack structure.
+It is designed to understand the Webpack structure.

 **What is the Purpose and What Are We Doing?**